 The most common elevator a majority of us see is the passenger elevator.
 Passenger elevators are required in public safety regulations to conform to ASME A17.1, which was first drafted almost 90 years ago.
 Elevators also typically must pass state inspections before they are operational.
 Many elevator accidents occur as the result of:

 - Electrocution due to faulty wiring

-- Malfunction of the pulley system causing the elevator to fall
+- A malfunction of the pulley system caused the elevator to fall

 - Lack of rope grippers to stop an elevator’s fall,